-The Applicant, a wholly owned subsidiary of Glass Processing Solutions, LLC, is an Ohio limited liability company that formed in 2017 to recycle glass and manufacture pozzolan.
-The technology the Applicant uses cleans and processes 100% of the glass it receives to be sold to numerous markets such as bottle and fiberglass manufacturing, pozzolan, silica flour, abrasives, filtration, specialty sands, and agriculture.
+Sioneer Stockton, LLC ("Sioneer" or the "Applicant"), a wholly owned subsidiary of Glass Processing Solutions, LLC, is an Ohio limited liability company that formed in 2017 to recycle glass and manufacture pozzolan.
+The technology Sioneer uses cleans and processes 100% of the glass it receives to be sold to numerous markets such as bottle and fiberglass manufacturing, pozzolan, silica flour, abrasives, filtration, specialty sands, and agriculture.